cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 ## 5.3 Recovery Declaration

-Upon successfully completing testing and validation, the _Insert role name_ will formally declare recovery efforts complete, and that [[Information System Name]]; is in normal operations.  [[Information System Name]]; business and technical POCs will be notified of the declaration by the Contingency Plan Coordinator.
-The recovery declaration statement notifies the Contingency Plan Team and executive management that the [[Information System Name]]; has returned to normal operations.
+Upon successfully completing testing and validation, the _Insert role name_ will formally declare recovery efforts complete, and that [[Information System Name]] is in normal operations.  [[Information System Name]] business and technical POCs will be notified of the declaration by the Contingency Plan Coordinator.
+The recovery declaration statement notifies the Contingency Plan Team and executive management that the [[Information System Name]] has returned to normal operations.

 ## 5.4 User Notification